$5,595 | Completing Grades 6–8

 We say our final goodbyes and head home from San Juan after two unforgettable weeks.

-• We’ll stay in private, locally-owned guesthouses and small lodges across the island.
-These spaces feel cozy and communal—like a big group sleepover.
+• We stay in a private, locally-owned Airbnb-style house throughout the trip.
+Spaces feel cozy and communal, like a big group sleepover.

-Shared Rooms: Teens sleep in shared rooms (4–8 per room), divided by gender identity.
-Bunk beds and floor mattresses are common.
+Shared Rooms: Teens sleep in shared rooms (4–8 per room), divided by gender.

 Setup & Chores: While we don’t camp on this trip, the group still helps keep shared spaces clean and organized.